RetroDECK/ES-DE/THEMES-DEV.md

     - Defines a directory where per-game overrides for the static image defined by the `path` property are kept.
 Supported file extensions are .jpg, .png, .gif (unanimated) and .svg and they are searched for in this precise order.
 How this works is that the basename of the game file will be used to check for an image file in the defined path in a very similar fashion as to how downloaded media is searched.
 For example if `gameOverridePath` has been set to `./imageOverrides` a match for the game file `~/ROMs/arcade/aburner.zip` would be `./imageOverrides/arcade/aburner.png` (or any of the other supported file extensions).
 In this case the image defined by the `path` property will be replaced for this specific game.
 Note that only static images can be overridden, not scraped media.
     - This property can only be used in the `gamelist` view and only if `imageType` is undefined.
 * `default` - type: PATH
     - Path to a default image file.
-The default image will be displayed when the selected game does not have an image of the type defined by the `imageType` property (i.e. this `default` property does nothing unless a valid `imageType` property has been set).
+This image will be displayed when the selected game does not have an image of the type(s) defined by `imageType` or if the static image defined by `path` is not found.
 It's also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
 * `imageType` - type: STRING
     - This displays a game image of a certain media type.
 Multiple types can be defined, in which case the entries should be delimited by commas or by whitespace characters (tabs, spaces or line breaks).
 The media will be searched for in the order that the entries have been defined.
 If no image is found, then the space will be left blank unless the `default` property has been set.
 To use this property from the `system` view, you will first need to add a `gameselector` element.
 Defining duplicate values is considered an error and will result in the property getting ignored.
     - Valid values: